In this guide, I will share a powerful guided meditation for productivity and focus. And I’ll explain why meditation helps with productivity.

-If you’re a beginner meditator, there’s not much sense trying an advanced meditation for productivity.
+If you’re a beginner meditator, there’s no sense in trying to use an advanced meditation technique.
 You’ll simply spend all your time trying to work out what you’re supposed to be doing.
 Hence why it is better to start simply.
 Instead, try breathing meditations.

 Do you ever struggle to focus on just one thing?
-You know what it’s like, you’re trying to get your office work done but you keep checking your phone and going on Facebook instead.
-Hey, it happens to the best of us!
+You know, you’re trying to get your office work done but you keep checking your phone and going on Facebook instead.
+You probably do right?
+After all, who doesn’t?

 What’s even better than a simple walk, however, is a mindful walk.

 Mindful walking is precisely what it sounds like: you meditate on walking.
 Just go for a slow walk and focus on the process of walking.
 Notice how your feet move, how your legs swing, and so on.
 This will help to ground you in the present moment and thus will make you more productive.

 Scientific research has proven that meditation improves productivity and focus .
 Indeed, this is one reason major companies like Google now hold corporate meditation classes for employees

 .
 But exactly how does meditation make you more productive?